SamStokman/HybridRead/README.md

 # HybridRead

-README file will be updated soon
+README file will be updated soon\n
+Test commit